Cystitis in Females Treatment & Management

 Similarly, a decision and cost analysis by McKinnell et al found that nitrofurantoin minimized cost when the prevalence of fluoroquinolone resistance exceeded 12% or the prevalence of TMP-SMX resistance exceeded 17%.[28]
 On the basis of efficacy, cost, and low impact on promoting antimicrobial resistance, these researchers recommended that clinicians consider nitrofurantoin as a reasonable alternative to TMP-SMX and fluoroquinolones for first-line therapy for uncomplicated UTIs.

-Fosfomycin (a single dose of 3 g with 3-4 oz of water) is also an appropriate choice for therapy, where available, because of minimal resistance and propensity for collateral damage.
+Fosfomycin (a single dose of 3 g with 3-4 oz of water) also is an appropriate choice for therapy, where available, because of minimal resistance and propensity for collateral damage.
 Fosfomycin is approved by the US Food and Drug Administration (FDA) for single-dose treatment in adult women with uncomplicated UTI caused by Escherichia coli or Enterococcus faecalis.

 It has been reported that the efficacy of single-dose fosfomycin is inferior to that of standard short-course regimens.[23]
 However, a recent meta-analysis of 27 trials found no difference in efficacy between fosfomycin and other antibiotics for treatment of cystitis and found that fosfomycin was associated with significantly fewer adverse reactions in pregnant women.[29]